-The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9 ha to conduct sustainable agriculture (National Land Policy Report).
+&lt;sup>9 The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9 ha to conduct sustainable agriculture (National Land Policy Report).

-Figure 6.2 below presents the proportion of households cultivating under 0.3 ha land by district, and shows that they represent 53.7% in Burera.
-This is less than the urban average of 67.3%.
+Figure 6.2 below presents the proportion of cultivating households with under 0.3 ha land by district and shows that these households represent 43.1% in Gakenke district.
+This is below the urban average of 67.3%.

-Burera district has 0% of households cultivating land larger than or equal to 3 ha.
-The national average size of cultivating households for this category represents 1.9%, while in urban areas it is 2.6% and in rural areas 1.8%.
+Gakenke district has 1.9% of households cultivating land larger than or equal to 3 ha.
+Nationally, households cultivating areas in this category represent 1.9% while in urban areas the figure is 2.6% and rural areas it is 1.8%.